a6smile/goget-hide-login/readme.txt

 == Installation ==

-1. Go to Plugins › Add New.
-2. Search for *GoGet Hide Login*.
-3. Look for this plugin, download and activate it.
+3. Download for this plugin, upload and activate it.
 4. The page will redirect you to the settings.
 Change your login url there.
 5. You can change this option any time you want, just go back to Settings › General › GoGet Hide Login.